donny-dynamite/Process-Injection/README.md

-# Process-Injection
+<h1 align="center"> Process-Injection </h1>

 <p align="center">Selection ➡️ Allocation  ➡️  Injection ➡️  Execution</p>

 --------------------------------------------------------------------------------------------------------
-Classifying various PI methods is typically based on the Execution technique, though not always so obvious, eg:
+Classifying various PI methods is typically based on the Execution technique, though not always so obvious.
+As such trying to place different techniques/methods can be difficult, as each stage has numerous techniques that can be mixed and matched in various combinations.

 **Waiting Thread Hijacking via Module Stomping**